ecalder6/azure-gaming/README.md

 ## Contribution
 Contributions are welcome!
 Please submit an issue and a PR for your change.

+## Future work items
+* Propagate script execution status after restart to deployment status on the portal.
+* Explore the feasibility of [image](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/capture-image-resource) and [snapshot](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/snapshot-copy-managed-disk#next-steps)
+* Encrypt credentials for auto-login (achieved in [Autologon](https://docs.microsoft.com/en-us/sysinternals/downloads/autologon))

 ## Q & A
 * What's the difference between a managed disk and a temporary drive?

     A managed disk is a persisted virtual disk drive that costs a few dollars a month.
 A temporary drive (called temporary storage in the VM) is an actual disk drive that sits on the computer that hosts your VM.
 Temporary drive is free of charge and is much faster than a managed disk.
 However, data on temporary drive are not persisted and will be wiped when the VM is deallocated.

+* What if the game is too big for C:\?
+I don't want to reinstall it every time I restart the VM.

+    You can create a new managed disk and attach it to your VM.
+See [this documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/attach-managed-disk-portal) for more.

 * How secure are my credentials?

     Your admin username and password you provide in the Azure portal form will be stored as plain text in 3 instances:
     1. While the script is executing, they will be stored as plain-text in memory.
-    2. To faciliate auto-login for the VM and for steam, the credentials will be stored as plain-text in registry.
+    2. To facilitate auto-login for the VM and for steam, the credentials will be stored as plain-text in registry.
     3. NSSM will log these credentials in Windows logs.

-    You are safe as long as no malicious thrid-party can access the memory or disk on your VM.
-Now since the only way to remote desktop into your VM is through the admin account, the credentials should be pretty safe.
+    You are safe if no malicious third-party can access the memory or disk on your VM.
+Now since the only way to remote desktop into your VM is through the admin account, the credentials should be safe.
 Still, you should NOT reuse the admin username and password anywhere else.

 * Do I have to pay for my VM once it's shutdown?

-    It's depends on how you shutdown your VM.
+    It's depends on how you shut down your VM.
 You don't pay for the VM ONLY when it's **deallocated**.
 Stopping the VM through the portal or the auto-shutdown setting for standard VM should also deallocate the VM.
-Still, It's always a good idea to double check your VM status.
+Still, it’s always a good idea to double check your VM status.

-* The deployment seems successful but my local steam client can't detect my VM?
+* The deployment seems successful, but my local steam client can't detect my VM?

     * Try restarting the VM.
-Follow the same steps as stopping your VM execept you click on restart.
+Follow the same steps as stopping your VM except you click on restart.
     * On ZeroTier Central, make sure that both your machine and the VM are connected under the members tab.
     * Remote desktop into the VM and check if steam is installed/running.